fairlearn/fairlearn/docs/user_guide/assessment.rst

     part of Fairlearn.
     For more information on how to use it refer to `https://github.com/microsoft/responsible-ai-widgets <https://github.com/microsoft/responsible-ai-widgets>`_.
-    Fairlearn provide some of the existing functionality through :code:`matplotlib`-based visualizations.
+    Fairlearn provides some of the existing functionality through :code:`matplotlib`-based visualizations.
 Refer to the :ref:`plot` section.